Email

 Rundfunkchor), the Consortium Musicum of Munich, and the Prague

-Orchestra, the Philharmonia Baroque Orchestra under Nicolas McGegan, the
+Philharmonia Baroque Orchestra under Nicolas McGegan, the Orchestra of St.

-Mark Morris Dance Company, the Sapporo Symphony, and the Osaka Chamber
+Luke's, the Mark Morris Dance Company, and the Osaka Chamber Orchestra and

 Acclaimed for her interpretations of lieder and contemporary

-art song, Ms. Weld is a favorite guest artist in chamber music concerts and
+art song in at least ten languages, Ms. Weld is a favorite guest artist in

-in recital.
-She has been featured in the Nordic Heritage Museum Concerts and
+chamber music festivals and in recital.
+She has been featured with the

-the Battelle Young Artists Recital in Seattle, 2nd City Chamber
+Museum Concerts and the Battelle Young Artists Recitals in Seattle, 2nd City

-Music and Jacobsen Concerts in Tacoma, YWCA Concerts and the Trinity Recital
+Chamber Music and Jacobsen Concerts in Tacoma, and the Trinity Concerts and

-Series in New York.
-This season includes her first concerts in Paris, France
+YWCA Recital Series in New York.
+She recently gave her first concerts in

-with internationally renowned accompanist Laurana Mitchelmore, a duo recital
+Paris, France with internationally renowned accompanist Laurana Mitchelmore,